-The heart of the AN-94 is the more or less common gas operated, rotating bolt, long piston stroke action.
-The barrel with the gas chamber above it is mounted on the receiver, which holds the reciprocating bolt carrier with relatively short rotating bolt.
+The heart of the AN-94 rifle is more or less standard gas operated, rotating bolt, long piston stroke action.
+The barrel with the gas chamber above it is mounted on the receiver, which holds inside the reciprocating bolt carrier with relatively short rotating bolt.
 The receiver is allowed to recoil inside the plastic gun shell or housing, against the receiver recoil spring.
 This spring is located under the receiver, at the bottom of the housing and to the left, and because of this the magazine is offset and inclined from vertical to the right.
 The rod under the barrel, which looks like the gas tube, is, in fact, a forward guide for the recoiling barrel / receiver assembly.
-This rod also used as a forward mounting point for the grenade launcher.
+This rod also is used as a forward mounting point for the grenade launcher.
 The cocking handle is attached directly to the right side of the bolt carrier.

 The feed system is quite unconventional, since it had to transfer rounds from stationary magazine and into the recoiling receiver.
 To achieve this, AN-94 rifle uses a two-stage feed, that comprises a feedway, built into the bottom of the recoiling receiver, and a separate rammer, which is used to feed the cartridges from the magazine and into the feedway.